 SPIREX catches Shoemaker-Levy comet collision with Jupiter, watched by some of the first CARA w/o's with data sent back via the new satellite links

 Galley interior completedThis 1998 view from the top of the dome shows the more recent additions to the galley, including the dining area expansion and interior stairs on the east side, they lead up to the bar or what is now more commonly known as the upper galley.
 Also there is a new pantry and upper lounge area on the north end.
 The large white area in the center of the picture is the roof of the greenhouse, which was built in 1994-95 on the roof of the Annex...directly above the room I occupied in 1977.
 Hmm, I heard the roof would sometimes leak...the 1989 addition to the east end of comms can also be seen.
 To the left of the science building is the electrical substation which was built in 1994-95.
 This picture also shows the "fire escape" hatches which were installed on the berthing rooms in 1993. (photo by Robert Schwarz)

 Serious power outage in March due to frozen glycol in the radiators; summer camp generator fired up to backfeed station after 50 dark minutes, more than 3 hours elapse before full power is restored.

-Before water consumption began, the Rodriguez water well heat tape catches on fire in the hole and the system freezes up, one day after the power outage; snow melter ops continue.
+Before water consumption began, the Rodriguez water well heat tape catches on fire in the hole and the system freezes up, one day after the power outage; snow melter ops continue (about the rodwell).